Chapter 4 Unbroken Stare

 Skylar immediately looked worried.

-For a second, I thought she might refuse.
+For a moment, Irene thought she might refuse.

-But then her expression softened when she noticed how exhausted I really looked.
+But Skylar's expression softened when she saw how exhausted Irene really was.

 "Oh," Skylar said, trying to hide her disappointment.
 "Okay."